 Dupont ROE = 10% x 2.5 x 0.5 = 12.5%

-- Dupont ROE formula provides with with additional ways to analyze the ROE ratio and helps us find out reason to the final number.
+- THE Dupont ROE formula provides additional ways to analyze the ROE ratio and helps us find out a reason for the final number.

 - The first term (Net Income/Sales) is nothing but the Net Profit Margin.
-We know that Retail sector operates on low profit margin, however, software product based company may operating on high profit margin.
+We know that the Retail sector operates on a low-profit margin; however, software product based companies may operating on a high-profit margin.

-- The third term here is (Total Assets / Shareholder’s Equity), we call this ratio as Asset Leverage.
+- The third term here is (Total Assets / Shareholder’s Equity); we call this ratio as Asset Leverage.
 Asset leverage gives insight into how the company may be able to finance the purchase of new assets.
-A higher Asset leverage does not mean that it is better than the low multiplier.
-We need to look at the financial health of the company by performing full ratio analysis.
+Higher Asset leverage does not mean that it is better than the low multiplier.
+We need to look at the financial health of the company by performing a full ratio analysis of the financial statement.